Local analytic classification of q-difference equations: Acknowledgements

 \section{Acknowledgements}

 During the final redaction of this work, the first author beneffited of a support of the ANR \emph{Galois} (Programme Blanc) and was invited by the departement of mathematics of Tokyo University (College of Arts and Science, Komaba).
-During the same period, the second author benefitted of a semester CRCT by the Universit\'e Toulouse 3 and was successively invited by University of Valladolid (Departamento de Algebra, Geometria and Topologia), Universit\'e des Sciences et Technologies de Lille (Laboratoire Paul Painlev\'e) and Institut Math\'ematique de Jussieu (\'Equipe de Topologie et G\'eom\'etrie Alg\'ebriques); he wants to thank warmly these three departments for their nice working atmosphere.
-Last, we heartily thank the referee of prevous submissions of this paper, who encouraged us to add some motivating examples (these make up the contents of chapter \ref{chapter:examplesStokes}) and to extend it to the presentn form.
+During the same period, the second author benefitted of a semester CRCT by the Universit\'e Toulouse 3 and was successively invited by University of Valladolid (Departamento de Algebra, Geometria and Topologia), Universit\'e des Sciences et Technologies de Lille (Laboratoire Paul Painlev\'e) and Institut Math\'ematique de Jussieu (\'Equipe de Topologie et G\'eom\'etrie Alg\'ebriques); he wants to thank warmly these three departments for their nice working atmosphere. \\ We are happy to thank here our friends and colleagues Lucia Di Vizio and Anne Duval who showed active interest in our work, offering many valuable suggestions. \\ Last, we heartily thank the referee of prevous submissions of this paper, who encouraged us to add some motivating examples (these make up the contents of chapter \ref{chapter:examplesStokes}) and to extend it to the present form; and we thank even more heartily the referee of the \emph{present} submission to Asterisque, who spent a great lot of time and effort to help us make it readable.